2023Jado/homdista/README.md

 The homdista package is designed to analyze the movement patterns of objects, like animals, using recorded GPS coordinates.
-This toolkit offers various functions to compute home range areas and distances traveled over extended periods, months and years.
+This toolkit offers various functions to compute home range areas and distances traveled over extended periods, daily, monthly and yearly.
 To determine home range, the package employs a kernel density estimator, requiring users to specify the bandwidth themselves.
 For distance estimation, the package utilizes the st_distance function to link all points in chronological order based on their timestamps.